Zohreen Adamjee’s a reporter at FOX 5 in San Diego.

 She also launched a live 30-minute Google+ show called “Capitol Conversations” where she interviewed many of the state’s leading politicians.
-Some of her interviews included California Senate President pro Tempore Darrell Steinberg and now suspended State Senator Leland Yee.
+Some of her interviews included former California Senate President pro Tempore Darrell Steinberg and now suspended State Senator Leland Yee.

-Even though she lives in Northern California, her roots go back to Los Angeles.
+Her roots go back to Los Angeles.
 She has lived and worked in 11 different areas in Los Angeles County.
 After receiving her B.A. from UCLA, she began working in the scripted entertainment TV divisions at CAA and FOX Broadcasting.
 She soon discovered her real passion was on the news side of the media.

 She was hired at the L.A.
 Times where she wrote for the newspaper’s tech blog and started latimes.com’s first audio podcast that featured some of the biggest stories the paper was covering.